Same-Sex Marriage

 First Same-Sex Marriage: The Netherlands became the first country to legalize same-sex marriage in 2001, allowing same-sex couples to marry with the same legal rights and responsibilities as opposite-sex couples.

 Legal Challenges and Landmark Cases: Legal challenges and landmark court cases played a crucial role in advancing same-sex marriage.
 For example, the U.S. Supreme Court’s decision in Obergefell v.
-Hodges in 2015 legalized same-sex marriage throughout the United States.
+Hodges in 2015 legalized homosexual marriage throughout the United States.

 International Recognition: Some international bodies and organizations have called for the recognition of same-sex marriage as a human rights issue.
 The United Nations and the European Court of Human Rights have issued rulings and statements in support of marriage equality.